ratwolfzero/hopalong_python/README.md

 Conclusion

 - Both methods identify areas of high concentration in a similar manner.
 Differences in the color gradient may arise from variations in image resolution (number of pixels) versus the number of pixels per bin in the histogram.
-Based on visual comparison (without statistical verification), pixel-based density estimation appears to be a viable alternative to 2D histogram density estimation.
+Based on visual comparison (without statistical verification), pixel-based density estimation appears to be a viable alternative to 2D histogram density estimation for this particular use case.

 **I. Pixel Based Approximation**
 ![Example Attractor Image](./examples/Figure_ex_6.png)